-When using forward-facing child seats move the passenger seat as far back from the instrument panel as possible.
-Never secure rear-facing child seats or infant carriers in the front seat.
+When installing forward-facing child seats in the front seat, always move the passenger seat as far back from the instrument panel as possible.
+Never install rear-facing child seats or rear-facing infant seats in the front seat.

 The force of the rapidly inflating passenger air bag could push the top of the rear-facing seat against the vehicle seatback, armrests or console.
 Rear-facing infant seats must always be secured in the rear seat.